abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 AST, or the use of various ad hoc methods for breaking the text down into components.
 Informally, expression trees are often referred to as parse trees.

-We assume that a function called ``parse`` will be passed both a lexer instance (initialized to recognize the tokens of the language) and the expression to be parsed.
-The ``parse`` function should then return a syntax tree for the expression.
+The ``parse`` function is assumed to return a syntax tree for the expression it parses.
 In general, many parsers do not return a syntax tree but instead evaluate, interpret, or otherwise process the expressions as they go along.
 We assume that any such evaluation or interpretation is applied at a later stage, based on the returned syntax tree.
-(Pratt parsers in general can easily interpret or evaluate languages on-the-fly, but for simplicity the Typped package always first forms a syntax tree.)
+(Pratt parsers in general can easily interpret or evaluate languages on-the-fly, but for simplicity the Typped package always forms a syntax tree by default.)

 .. _Operator precedence: